From arc

 If yes, spawn review agents in parallel (all use sonnet):

-Task [simplicity-engineer] model: sonnet: "Review implementation for unnecessary complexity.
+Task [senior-engineer] model: sonnet: "Review implementation for unnecessary complexity and code quality.

 Files: [list of new/modified files]